isomerpages/nea-cgs/_how-can-we-act/Events/Behind The Scenes of Cemetery Services.md

 behind these memorial spaces.
 Discover how these peaceful, accessible locations are thoughtfully planned to provide a place for remembrance while addressing land scarcity concerns.</p>
-<p>Online registration opens on 12 May 2025 at 10 AM.
-Don’t miss your chance
+<p>Online registration opens in June.
+We hope to update with more details
-to learn more about these serene spaces and their role in our community.</p>
+soon.</p>
 <p><a href="https://mycommunity.org.sg/programmes/" rel="noopener noreferrer nofollow" target="_blank">mycommunity.org.sg/programmes/</a>
 </p>